 The SDFA is managed by a voluntary Committee who are voted in at each Annual General Meeting.
 They are responsible to all members, to do their best at managing the association and all its activities.
 The four executive committee members are to act in accordance with the constitution and the fair trading agreement.
 A casual coordinator is employed to aid in the administration of the SDFA.

-A General Committee Member is any SDFA member who nominates themselves to help with a specific role, eg: playgroup coordinator, craft coordinator, fundraising coordinator.
+A General Committee Member is any SDFA member who nominates themselves to help with a specific role, eg: Playgroup Facilitator, Activities Officer, Fundraising Officer, Social Media Officer and WHS/First Aid Officer.

-At each AGM all SDFA members are encouraged to nominate themselves for any position on the Management Committee.
+At each AGM all SDFA members are encouraged to nominate themselves for any position on the Executive Committee.

 Fresh faces and fresh ideas are an important part in keeping the SDFA an interesting and exciting place to be part of.